skovsboll/elm-crontab/README.md

 elm-cron
 ===

-### A crontab parser and humanizer for the basic UNIX syntax.
+### A crontab parser and humanizer in Elm -- for the basic UNIX syntax only.

+Inspired by [rodinalex/elm-cron](https://github.com/rodinalex/elm-cron) but rewritten from scratch using [elm/parser](https://github.com/elm/parser) and elm 0.19.1

 ## Installation